About Armenian Heritage Park on the Greenway

 The Labyrinth, a circular winding path paved on grass and inlaid stone, celebrates life's journey.
 A single jet of water marks its center, representing hope and rebirth.
-Art, Service, Science and Commerce are etched around its circle in tribute to contributions made to American life and culture.
+Art, Service, Science, Commerce are etched around its circle in tribute to contributions made to American life and culture.

-Armenian Heritage Park and its Abstract Sculpture and Labyrinth are recognized as Public Art by the Boston Arts Commission and the Greenway.
+Armenian Heritage Park and its Abstract Sculpture and Labyrinth are recognized as Public Art by the City of Boston, Boston Arts Commission and the Greenway.

-Armenian Heritage Park and its Endowed Public Programs including the Annual Reconfiguration of the Sculpture, Najarian Lecture on Human Rights at Faneuil Hall and the Park's Ongoing Care is a gift to the City of Boston and the Commonwealth of Massachusetts from Armenian-Americans.
+Armenian Heritage Park and its Endowed Public Programs including the Annual Reconfiguration of the Sculpture, Najarian Lecture on Human Rights at Faneuil Hall, Public Programs, and the Park's Ongoing Care is a gift to the City of Boston and the Commonwealth of Massachusetts from Armenian-Americans.

 "Unlike static cenotaphs and monuments, the Abstract Sculpture...does that so many others do not: it represents life.